Utilising CO2 and waste to make concrete stronger, cheaper and cleaner

 Any source of CO2 can be used (Flue gas and purified CO2)

-Carrier made from waste materials to minimise the carbon footprint
+Material is made from waste calcium to minimise the carbon footprint

 Applicable to all types of cement and concrete including pre-cast and ready-mix concrete

-Production cost of concrete using our technology is significantly cheaper than conventional concrete
+Production cost of concrete containing C4C's material is cheaper than conventional concrete

 Globally implementable